-For detailed disclosure on ERM, please refer to pages 68 to 75.
+For detailed disclosure on ERM, please refer to pages 66 to 74.

-We have achieved the target we set in FY2022 of hiring an external organisation to review the ERM policies to ensure that all relevant risks are identified, communicated and addressed timely.
-We target to hire an external organisation for monitoring and reviewing ERM in FY2024.
+We have achieved the target set in FY2023 of hiring an external organisation to review the ERM policies to ensure that all relevant risks are identified, communicated and addressed timely for FY2024.